 A chronic subdural hematoma is an "old" collection of blood and blood breakdown products between the surface of the brain and its outermost covering (the dura).
 The chronic phase of a subdural hematoma begins several weeks after the first bleeding.

-A subdural hematoma develops when the tiny veins that run between the dura and surface of the brain (bridging veins) tear and leak blood.
+A subdural hematoma develops when bridging veins tear and leak blood.
+These are the tiny veins that run between the dura and surface of the brain.
 This is usually the result of a head injury.

 A collection of blood then forms over the surface of the brain.
 In a chronic subdural collection, blood leaks from the veins slowly over time, or a fast hemorrhage is left to clear up on its own.